JosueG28/macrodroid-wiki/docs/es/triggers/Android Wear.md

 # ⌚ Android Wear

-## 🔹 Descripción
+## 🔹 Description
-Este disparador se activa cuando tocas una complicación de MacroDroid en tu smartwatch con Wear OS.
-Puedes usarlo para iniciar una macro directamente desde tu reloj.
+This trigger activates when you tap a MacroDroid complication on your Wear OS smartwatch.
+You can use it to start a macro directly from your watch.

-## ⚙️ Requisitos
+## ⚙️ Requirements
-- Debes tener instalada la **app complementaria de MacroDroid para Wear OS** en el reloj.
-  Para instalarla:
+- **MacroDroid Wear OS Companion App** must be installed on the smartwatch.
+  To install it:
-  - Abre la **Play Store** en el reloj
+  - Open the **Play Store** on your watch
-  - Ve a **“Apps en tu teléfono”**
+  - Go to **“Apps on your phone”**
-  - Busca e instala **MacroDroid**
+  - Find and install **MacroDroid**

+## 🛠️ Available Configuration
+- **Complication Type:** Choose which complication area (e.g., shortcut, icon, etc.) will trigger the macro when tapped.

-## 🧪 Texto mágico
+## 🧪 Magic Text
-*No aplica*
+*Not applicable*